-While the quantum of revenue available for CSR with individual SMEs is expected to be small, all eligible companies in a specific geographical cluster, who single handed as well as collectively impact the same community, can pool their resources to create a sizeable CSR fund.
+The quantum of revenue available for CSR from individual SMEs is expected to be small.
+However, all eligible companies in a specific geographical cluster, who single-handedly as well as collectively impact the same community, can pool their resources to create a sizeable CSR fund.

 CSR is for all companies.
 SMEs in India have participated in CSR activities but these efforts have not been optimally delivered.
 One possible reason can be the fact that CSR activities depend on the profits of an SME and any fluctuations in profits can adversely affect their capability to continue their contribution for CSR.
 Another reason can be the limited human resources available to SMEs which may also result in the lack of a professional approach.